pbedn/pbedn.github.io/content/post/2021-07-19-python-evolution-ramalho.md

 tags = ['python']
 +++

-In recent episodes on [Python podcast], Toby Macey was interviewing Luciano Ramalho.
-I especially have respect for this developer as for me it is one of the last true "Pythonista's" left in the world.
-In one hour he talks about his dev beginnings, writing "Fluent Python" book, and his view about new Python features.
-I recommend listening to the whole podcast, but here is a summary of his views about Python evolution and my take about it.
+In one of the recent episode of [Python podcast][podcast], Toby Macey was interviewing Luciano Ramalho.
+I have a lot of respect for this developer as for me it is one of the last true "Pythonista's" left in the world.
+During one hour he talks about his Python beginnings, writing "Fluent Python" book, and his view about new Python features.
+I recommend listening to the whole podcast, but here is a summary of his opinions about Python evolution.

 <!--more-->